onap/doc/docs/release/index.rst

 Casablanca Release Notes
 ^^^^^^^^^^^^^^^^^^^^^^^^
 This page is the ONAP Casablanca Release Notes.
 The first release was labelled Amsterdam, second release Beijing and subsequent major release will be named using city names.

 * Release Name: Casablanca
 * Release Version: 3.0.0
-* Release Date: Nov xx, 2018
+* Release Date: Nov 30, 2018

 Getting Started With ONAP